Stress May Accelerate Pancreatic Cancer, Study Finds

 Findings suggest beta blockers, which inhibit stress hormones, may increase survival

 A new study shows that stress accelerates the development of pancreatic cancer by triggering the release of “fight or flight” hormones.
 Beta blockers, commonly used medications that inhibit these hormones, were found to increase survival in a mouse model of the disease.

 An additional analysis of patients with advanced pancreatic cancer revealed that those who were taking beta blockers for another condition lived approximately two-thirds longer than those who were not taking the medications.

-The study, conducted by Columbia University Medical Center (CUMC) researchers, was published online in the journal Cancer Cell.
+The study, conducted by Columbia University Irving Medical Center (CUIMC) researchers, was published online in the journal Cancer Cell.

 Recent studies show link between stress and tumor development